 Changes that do not qualify under Section 6.2.1.5 of this BPM must be reviewed in the MMA process.

-As part of the MMA process, the CAISO will consider inverter changes that would result in a capacity increase greater than the project net capacity listed in the Interconnection Customer’s interconnection request subject to the limits set forth below.
+As part of the MMA process, the CAISO will consider inverter changes that would result in a capacity increase greater than the project net capacity listed in the Interconnection Customer’s interconnection request subject to the limits set forth below or that differ from the inverters studied as part of the interconnection process.
 The CAISO will approve such inverter changes only where the Interconnection Customer either (a) installs an automatic generator tripping scheme, or (b) provides specific design information regarding a mechanism that the Generating Facility’s controller will use, to ensure that the total output of the Generating Facility never exceeds the project’s net capacity before the inverter changes.

 At no time may the Generating Facility’s inverter configuration increase the project’s net capacity by more than the greater of: